 Mitzi T. Brandon, M.S.

-Responsibilities: manage and maintain content of the online undergraduate and graduate catalogs and oversee approved catalog changes; ensure data integrity related to undergraduate, graduate, and TN eCampus curriculum; work with University Curriculum Committee and the Graduate Council to incorporate curricular changes and advise on approval process including implementation dates.
+Responsibilities: Manage and maintain content of the online undergraduate and graduate catalogs and oversee approved catalog changes; ensure data integrity related to undergraduate, and graduate curriculum; work with Undergraduate Curriculum Committee and the Graduate Council to incorporate curricular changes and advise on approval process including implementation dates.

 Assistant Vice Provost, Institutional Effectiveness, Planning, and Research